harrywang/streamlit-basics/README.md

 # Streamlit Basics

-This repo demonstrates how to showcase your data science project as a web application using [Streamlit](https://www.streamlit.io/) both locally and remotely (AWS and Heroku).
+This repo demonstrates how to showcase your data science/machine learning project as a web application using [Streamlit](https://www.streamlit.io/) and how to host your app on Heroku for free.

 Tested with Python 3.8